-A town built on water, with a beautiful castle right in the heart of the city, Ghent is definitely a hidden gem.
+A town built on water, with a beautiful castle right in its heart, Ghent is definitely a hidden gem.
 Even though it’s a big city, home to more than 250.000 people, all the sights are close to one another so it’s easy to explore the town, on foot, in only one day!
-Conveniently located between Brugge, Brussel or Antwerp, Ghent is one of the best-preserved European medieval cities.
+Conveniently located between Brugge, Brussel, or Antwerp, Ghent is one of the best-preserved European medieval cities.
 So, if you are travelling to this part of Belgium, you need to spend at least one day in Ghent.

-We flew to Belgium on a late autumn weekend, spent three nights in Brussels and took day trips to Ghent and Bruges.
-We travelled by train between the cities and walked through the city centre and the surroundings.
+We flew to Brussels on a late autumn weekend, and after visiting the capital, we took day trips to Ghent and Bruges.
+We traveled by train to Ghent and walked through the city center and the surroundings.
 Although we didn’t prepare much, we saw a lot on these day trips.
-Here is a little inspiration on how to organize your time if you only have one day in Ghent!
+Here is a little inspiration for organizing your time if you only have one day in Ghent!

 Getting to Ghent by Train

-A return train ticket, to any destination in Belgium, is half price on weekends from 7 pm, from Friday until Sunday.
-We travelled to Ghent from Brussel, by train, on the weekend and paid 10 EUR (11 USD) for a return ticket.
+A return train ticket is half-price to any Belgium destination from Friday, 7 pm until Sunday, 12 am.
+We traveled to Ghent from Brussel, by train, on the weekend and paid 10 EUR (11 USD) for a return ticket.
 The ride took no more than 40minutes.

 Getting to the City Centre

 The train leaves you at Ghent-Sint-Pieters Railway Station.
-As you leave the station, on your left side, is the platform no 1.
-From here, tram nr.1 will take you to the city centre in no more than 10 minutes.
-Get off at Korenmarkt station.
+As you leave the station, on your left side is the no. 1 platform.
+From here, tram nr.1 will take you to the city center in no more than 10 minutes.
+Once you’ve reached the city center, get out of the tram at Korenmarkt station.

 Cost: 3 EUR (3,30 USD) for a 60 minutes ticket or 7 EUR (7,70 USD) for a day ticket at vending machines.
 You can also purchase tickets on board, but you’ll pay more.

-Tram no.1 leaves you in the heart of the city, just in front of Saint Nicholas’ Church, one of the oldest and beautiful landmarks of Ghent.
+Tram no.1 leaves you in the heart of the city, just in front of Saint Nicholas’ Church, one of Ghent’s oldest and beautiful landmarks.
 One part church, one part antique market.
-Get into the market and maybe you will find something old and unique.
+Step inside the market, and maybe you will find something old and unique.

-As you leave the church, you find yourself in the middle of Korenmarkt, the historical heart of Ghent.
-Lots of the buildings house today – restaurants, shops and bars.
-In need for a coffee?
+As you leave the church, you’ll find yourself in the middle of Korenmarkt, the historical heart of Ghent.
+Lots of the buildings house today restaurants, shops, and bars.
+In need of a coffee?
 Reach for Mokabon coffee house!

 Saint Michael’s Area